Why Rumination Feels Impossible to Stop (and What Actually Helps)

 Some days, even taking a deep breath feels like too much.
 You plan to fold laundry, reply to a message, or make a meal, but exhaustion sets in before you begin.
 Guilt follows quickly, and all you want is for the day to end so your mind can finally be quiet.
 When anxiety and depression are already present, this mental heaviness often comes with rumination, the habit of replaying the same worry or regret again and again.

 It’s a pattern that can feel like problem-solving in the moment, but instead of resolving the issue, rumination keeps your mind stuck in a loop that feeds anxiety and deepens depression.
-This isn’t a personal flaw; it’s often a sign that you’ve been carrying too much for too long.
+This is often a sign that you’ve been carrying too much for too long.

 Understanding how rumination works is the first step toward loosening its grip.
 In this article, you’ll explore what rumination is, why it becomes such a powerful driver of anxiety and depression, and how small, intentional changes can help you break the cycle and reclaim a sense of mental calm.